beekley/plunder/RULES.md

 * Any abilities it has.
 * Its `power`/`toughness`, before any items are added to it.

-The back-side shows which `region` the ship is from.

 ### Item cards

 These cards represent items that can be used to outfit a ship.
 The front-side of these cards shows their details, including: